 A posterior fusion can be used in conjunction with a laminectomy to decompress the spinal cord or a foramenotomy to decompress a nerve root (see section on posterior cervical foramenotomy for further description of that procedure).

-- Anterior Cervical Decompression and Fusion (ACDF)
+- Anterior Cervical Decompression & Fusion (ACDF)

 - Artificial Disc Replacement (ADR) for Cervical Spine